Look for us at the following activities and events!

-- Keep in the loop through the FPCA Facebook Page
+Also keep in the loop through our Facebook Page

-We will soon be arranging another installment of “The FPCA”
+We will be planning another installment of “The FPCA” soon!

 The Franklin Park Community lies to the South and West of the park itself, neighboring the other Near East and Near South communities of Driving Park, Eastgate, King-Lincoln/Bronzeville, Livingston Park, Old Oaks, Olde Towne East, and Woodland Park.
 Alum Creek flows between the Franklin Park neighborhood and the City of Bexley.

 Eighty-eight acre Franklin Park, a true Columbus jewel, sits at the heart of our neighborhood.
 Like the neighborhood surrounding it, the park boasts a rich history.
 It served as home to both the Franklin County Fair and Ohio State Fair for many years in the 19th Century.
-William Techumseh Sherman’s gave his famous “War is Hell” speech there in 1880.
-More recently, it hosted AmeriFlora ’92, the first international Floral and Garden exhibition in the United States.
+William Techumseh Sherman gave his famous “War is Hell” speech there in 1880.
+More recently, it hosted AmeriFlora ’92, the first international floral and garden exhibition in the United States.
 The Park’s centerpiece is the Victorian styled Franklin Park Conservatory which holds the Chihuly Collection of botanically inspired glass art.

 Whether you’ve been a Franklin Park Neighbor for 50 years or 5, this site hopes to turn neighbors into friends and visitors into neighbors.
 We live in such a beautiful pocket of the city, let’s make the most of everything our neighborhood has to offer.